Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Margay cat (Leopardus wiedii)

 Margay cat (Leopardus wiedii).
 The Margay, also known as a tree ocelot, mimics the calls for help emitted by monkeys and other primates.
 After luring them within range, the Margay attacks and often secures a meal.
-Image (cc) by SA 3.0 by Malene Thyssen, courtesy WikiPedia.
+Image (cc) by SA 3.0 by Malene Thyssen, courtesy Wikipedia.

 When someone asks us for help, we sometimes have a positive, warm, emotional response.
 We can feel valued, flattered, respected, or appreciated.
 And often, these feelings fit the situation.
 The request for help validates our ability to contribute to the group effort.
-These feelings can be especially strong when we've had little contact with the people seeking help because these requests indicate something about our reputations.
+These feelings can be especially strong when we've had little contact with the person seeking help because these requests indicate something desirable about our reputations.
+Feeling respected and valued when you are actually respected and valued is an absolute good.

 Below is a Feeling respected and valued when